 Due to the increasing numbers of diagnoses, it is important that those in the teaching profession are aware of teaching strategies and alternative approaches to intervention with these individuals so that they can achieve their potential in the academic and social realms.
 MindWing Concepts' tools have been utilized and recommended for teaching this population of children and adolescents.

-“Story-Based Intervention” was cited as one of eleven established treatments for Autism.”
+“Story-Based Intervention” was cited as one of eleven established treatments for Autism.

 Findings and Conclusions Report 2009, National Standards Project, United States National Autism Center

 Story-Based (or Narrative) Intervention is needed when students experience difficulties using language to think, communicate and learn.
 The “narrative” (story) is the human mode of thought.
 The Story Grammar Marker® provides a concrete representation of the narrative episode.
-Stories are an integral part of social communication; they is how we share our ideas, plans, dreams, memories and beliefs in social interaction at school, home or work.
+Stories are an integral part of social communication; they are how we share our ideas, plans, dreams, memories, and beliefs in social interaction at school, home or work.
 Children can be assisted through the use of narrative development with MindWing’s Autism Collection and our Social Communication collection of tools to: